What are Effluent Disposal Systems

 Mound monitoring wells.
 Source: “Steps in Constructing a Mound (Bed-Type) Septic System” by Don D. Jones, Joseph E. Yahner and Edward R. Miller; Cooperative Extension Service, Purdue University (IN, USA)

 The concept of the Pump Station.
-Source: “How septic systems works”, Public Health – Seattle & King County (USA)
+Source: “How septic systems work”, Public Health – Seattle & King County (USA)

 Commercial Dosing Tank w/controller.
 Source: “Mound Septic Systems”, Meade Septic Design Inc. (IN, USA)